Loading...

 Common measurement equivalents in grams

-Fiddlehead ferns have a unique, delicate flavor often described as a cross between asparagus, green beans, and spinach, with a slightly nutty or earthy undertone.
-They have a tender-crisp texture when properly cooked.
+They have a unique flavor often described as a cross between asparagus, green beans, and broccoli, with a slight nutty or earthy undertone.

 frozen fiddlehead ferns is a versatile ingredient found in cuisines around the world.
 With 34 calories per 100g and 4.5 grams of protein, it's a nutritious addition to many dishes.